 Results 1–10 of 75 for "Curriculum"X related to "Arizona's answer to the..."
-Refine Your Search Refine Your Search TopicEducation (22)Children (3)Learning & memory (3)Testing issues (3)Personality (2) 7 more... [+] Bullying (1)Depression (1)HIV & AIDS (1)Race (1)Sleep (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (2)Arnold, J. David (1)Brabeck, Mary (1)Engle, T. L. (1)Graham, Sandra (1) 9 more... [+] Jeffrey, Jill (1)Kain, Craig (1)Lucariello, Joan (1)McCombs, Barbara (1)McEntarffer, Rob (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Watson, David L. (1)Woods, Paul I. (1)Hide details Results 1–10 of 75 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (64)Personality (9)HIV & AIDS (3)Learning & memory (3)Race (3) 9 more... [+] Testing issues (3)Children (2)Sleep (2)Anxiety (1)Depression (1)Schizophrenia (1)Suicide (1)Teens (1)Women & men (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (2)McEntarffer, Rob (2)Nogare, Mario A. (2)O'Leary, Ann (2)Arnold, J. David (1) 23 more... [+] Bernstein, Douglas A. (1)Brabeck, Mary (1)Davidson, Margaret (1)Dollinger, Stephen J. (1)Ernst, Randal M. (1)Freeman, James (1)Jeffrey, Jill (1)Kain, Craig (1)Kasschau, Richard A. (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)Matsumoto, David (1)Mausner, Bernard (1)McCombs, Barbara (1)Puente, Antonio E. (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Weseley, Allyson (1)Woods, Paul I. (1)Hide details Results 1–10 of 75 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 1.1: Critical Thinking — AltruismSociologists propose that individual behavior is devoted to protecting the species' gene pool.
-Humans may or may not be exempt from this.Curriculum 2.Activity 4.4: A Neat Little Demonstration of the Benefits of Random Assignment of Subjects in an ExperimentThe major advantage of randomly assigning people to conditions in an experiment is that any variables that might affect the outcome of the experiment that are not controlled will be randomly divided between the conditions of the experiment.Curriculum 3.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
-Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 4.Curriculum for Level 1 Training in PsychopharmacologyBasic Psychopharmacology Education includes the biological bases of medication, including how psychoactive substances work, how they affect brain function, plus mastering drugs that treat mental disorders and those commonly abused.Curriculum 5.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+Humans may or may not be exempt from this.Curriculum 2.Activity 4.4: A Neat Little Demonstration of the Benefits of Random Assignment of Subjects in an ExperimentThe major advantage of randomly assigning people to conditions in an experiment is that any variables that might affect the outcome of the experiment that are not controlled will be randomly divided between the conditions of the experiment.Curriculum 3.Curriculum for Level 1 Training in PsychopharmacologyBasic Psychopharmacology Education includes the biological bases of medication, including how psychoactive substances work, how they affect brain function, plus mastering drugs that treat mental disorders and those commonly abused.Curriculum 4.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 6.Lesson 1: Psychology: The Scientific Study of Behavior and Mental Processes, An Abbreviated HistoryA lesson plan on prescientific psychology and the founders of scientific psychology, such as G. Stanley Hall, William James and Sigmund Freud.Curriculum 7.Day 2: Understanding and Defining CultureUnderstanding and defining culture, diversity, race and ethnicity.Curriculum 8.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 9.Discussion Questions for Psychological DisordersQuestions on the DSM, clinical depression and multiple personality disorder.Curriculum 10.Activity 4.1: Self-Assessment of DepressionAssessing depression is very important because of the strong link between depression and suicide.
-This section provides a self-rating scale for depression that can be administered in a few minutes.Curriculum Previous 1 2 3 ...
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 5.Lesson 1: Psychology: The Scientific Study of Behavior and Mental Processes, An Abbreviated HistoryA lesson plan on prescientific psychology and the founders of scientific psychology, such as G. Stanley Hall, William James and Sigmund Freud.Curriculum 6.Discussion Questions for Psychological DisordersQuestions on the DSM, clinical depression and multiple personality disorder.Curriculum 7.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 8.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
+Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 9.Day 2: Understanding and Defining CultureUnderstanding and defining culture, diversity, race and ethnicity.Curriculum 10.Discussion/Essay Questions for An Introduction to the Field of PsychologyAn overview of psychology: contemporary perspectives, types of research, experimentation and types of psychologists.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 75 for "Curriculum"X related to "Arizona's answer to the..."